69th Street Transit Center: 21st century

-On February 2, 2016, SEPTA opened a brand new West Terminal at the station, serving multiple bus routes and the 101 and 102 trolley lines.
+On February 2, 2016, SEPTA opened a new West Terminal at the station, serving multiple bus routes and the 101 and 102 trolley lines.
 The $19.6 million project brought new tracks and pavement, new platforms and ramps to the terminal building, as well as a green roof and eco-friendly LED lighting.

 A train crash occurred here on August 23, 1986, injuring 44 and killing 1.
-Early on August 22, 2017, an inbound Norristown Line train crashed into an unoccupied train at the terminal, with a preliminary report of 33 injuries from the impact.
+On August 22, 2017, an inbound Norristown Line train crashed into an unoccupied train at the terminal, injuring 33.

 Plans for a new parking garage, which would bring 318 additional parking spaces to the station, were announced in October 2018.
 The garage would be located above the South Terminal bus berths, is expected to cost $37 million, and will break ground in summer 2020.
 A 2019 report suggested removing the bridge across Market Street in favor of a traffic-calmed intersection with crosswalks.
-Both measures would prepare the terminal for an increase in traffic following the proposed Norristown Line King of Prussia Spur.

 Market–Frankford Line platforms

 69th Street is the Market–Frankford Line's western terminus.
-East of here, the route travels thorough West and Center City Philadelphia along Market Street, and then continues northeast to Frankford Transportation Center.
+East of here, the route travels thorough West and Center City Philadelphia along Market Street, and then continues northeast to Frankford Transit Center.
 The station is one of two ground-level stations of the Market––Frankford Line, and one of two SEPTA rapid transit stations outside the Philadelphia city limits.

-The station's three tracks and two platforms are located at the center of the terminal, sandwiched between the station building and the Norristown High Speed Line terminal.
-The northbound platform handles all alighting passengers while the southbound platform handles departing passengers.
+The station's three tracks and two platforms are located below ground at the center of the terminal, sandwiched between the station building and the Norristown High Speed Line terminal.
+The westbound platform (a single side platform on the right side of arriving trains) handles all alighting passengers who must exit here and leave the platform area, while the eastbound platform (an island platform between the 2 departure tracks) handles passengers arriving from the terminal upstairs.
 West of the station, a two-track balloon loop allows terminating trains to turn around and depart the station.
 There is also a large storage yard and a maintenance facility shared with the Media–Sharon Hill Line.
-Two MFL trains collided after one derails on the balloon track seriously injuring the operator.
+Two MFL trains collided after one derailed on the balloon track seriously injuring the operator.